zenstackhq/zenstack-docs/docs/reference/plugins/zod.md

     - *[Model]CreateScalarSchema*

         The schema for validating the input for creating the model.
-It only include scalar fields.
+It only includes scalar fields.
 All fields are required unless it's optional in the model or has a default value.

         ```ts
         const PostCreateScalarSchema = z.object({